The Admissions Process

-Q. How does the admissions process work at Berkeley?
+Q. How does the admissions process work at UC Berkeley?

-Submit an application on or before the deadline for the program you are applying to.
+Submit an online application on or before the deadline for the program you are applying to.
 Deadlines for programs vary.
-You may apply online (The online application is available each year in September).
+The online application is available each year in September.
 Spring applications are only accepted by a few departments.
 Check the Graduate Programs & Application Deadlines page for more information.

 Please follow departmental instructions on how to submit transcripts, supplementary information, department-specific material, statement of purpose, and letters of recommendation.
 The department reviews applications and recommends admission to the Graduate Division.
 Graduate Division issues the official notification of admission.

-Q: I’m not sure which graduate program at Berkeley is best for me.
+Q: I’m not sure which graduate program at UC Berkeley is best for me.

-You can get additional information by visiting Berkeley’s Career Center website.
+You can get additional information by visiting UC Berkeley’s Career Center website.

 Q: I just want to take graduate level courses.
 How can I do this?

-You may apply to a non-degree option called “Course Work Only” (CWO).
-You will need to meet all of the normal criteria for admission, and the department must be willing to accept CWO students.
+There is a non-degree option called “Course Work Only” (CWO).
+You will need to meet all of the normal criteria for admission, and be approved by the department.
+Not all departments accept CWO students.
 There is a limit of two semesters of study and admission to this status precludes future admission or change of major into a degree program at Berkeley.